lorien/pyproject/README.md

 # Python Project Template for Cookiecutter

-This is a template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to create a python project.
+This is a template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to create starting set of files for a new python project.

-Template includes basic configs to run pytest, mypy, pylint, flake8 and bandit linters.
+Features:

+- Makefile with "make" commands to run linters, tests and other utilities
+- Default configurations for all tools used in the template
+- Linters:
+    - flake8 and a number of flake8 plugins
+    - pylint
+    - bandit
+- Type checkers:
+    - mypy
+- Tests:
+    - pytest
-All tools' configurations except flake8 are stored in pyproject.toml.
-Flake8 can't use pyproject.toml yet.
+- Most of tool's configs are stored in pyproject.toml
+- Tools to build python package and upload it to pypi

 Usage: